-- Knots (nodules) are present in the skin and under the skin and can clump into larger masses, most commonly on the upper body including the face
+Clinical signs of damage to the joints are detected (destructive / mutilating course).
+Nodules (noduli) present in the skin and under the skin and can clump together into larger masses, most commonly on the upper body including the face.

-- Tissue sample (biopsy).
-This shows reticulohistiocytic granulomas with mono- and multinuclear giant cells with PAS positive cytoplasm.
+Tissue sample (biopsy).
+This is important for the diagnosis and shows reticulohistiocytic granulomas with mono- and multinuclear giant cells with PAS positive cytoplasm.
 CD68 positive cells.

 - Farber disease

 Spontaneous recovery may occur, but relapses also occur.